pristanna/GeneRIF/README.md

 At the beginning you will need to download GeneRIF and HGNC Gene symbols.
 Simply run this command:

 ```
 cd GeneRIF

+# if you are working on unix system, get rid of windows line endings
+dos2unix update.sh filter_multiple_genes.sh filter_one_gene.sh

+# make the scripts executable
+chmod u+x filter_multiple_genes.sh filter_one_gene.sh

+# update databse
 ./update.sh
 ```
-Also run this command whenewever you want to update the database
+Also run the ./update.sh whenewever you want to update the database

 ### Filter results for one gene symbol